 If you have an existing Street Trading Licence, you can apply to renew it using the details on this page.

-Apply for Street Trading Consent
+Apply for Street Trading Consent.

-If you want to sell items or food on the street you'll need a Street Trading Licence
+If you want to sell items or food on the street you'll need a Street Trading Licence.

 Do I need a licence?

-- Any type of household items, toys, mobile phone accessories and more.
+You'll need a licence if you want to sell any type of food or any type of household items, toys, mobile phone accessories and more.

 not need a Street Trading Licence if you're: